DanielTarsalainen/KeystoneHabits/README.md

 #### Creator: Daniel Tarsalainen

 ### Basic information
 KeystoneHabits is a Self-help application for everyone interested in ancient philosophy, books and meditation.
 It fetches a quote and image automatically everyday and allows the user to search and save books from Google Books.
-When saved, a user can mark a book as read (to place it to "Finished books" -list), set the current page or delete it.
+When saved, a user can mark a book as read (to place it to the "Finished books" -list), set the current page or delete it.
 "Finished books" -list shows all the books that the user has marked as read, it also allows the user to delete books.

 Habits-page lets the user to save meditation and reading -sessions, as well as track their progress on either of the activities.